Summary

 FAQ

 How can I tell if a budget desk uses safe materials?
-Look for specific mentions of CARB Phase 2 or EPA TSCA Title VI compliance in the product specifications.
-These certifications indicate that the engineered wood used in the desk meets strict federal and state standards for formaldehyde emissions.
-Manufacturers who invest in these certifications usually display them prominently as a sign of quality and safety.
+Look for "CARB Phase 2" or "EPA TSCA Title VI" in the product specs.
+Manufacturers who invest in these certifications usually display them prominently.
+You can also look for a TPC (Third-Party Certifier) code on the packaging.

 References